wadmiraal/wadmiraal.net/src/_posts/2013-11-02-well-i-do-like-js.markdown

 If a very likable person is loved by hundreds, except you, than the problem is probably not with the person, but with you.

-If a language, like JS, is loved by thousands &mdash; many of them *very* smart an talented &mdash; and used for exceptionally useful and beautiful applications, yet you discard it, then I say you have not taken the time to get to know the language that well or (more likely) haven't given it the chance it deserves.
+If a language, like JS, is loved by thousands&thinsp;&mdash;&thinsp;many of them *very* smart an talented&thinsp;&mdash;&thinsp;and used for exceptionally useful and beautiful applications, yet you discard it, then I say you have not taken the time to get to know the language that well or (more likely) haven't given it the chance it deserves.

 For me, I worked with languages that are much more rigid and well thought-through than JS (no, I'm certainly **not** talking about PHP).
 But I still love working with JS.
 It's like meeting an old friend.
 We build great stuff together, and I enjoy (almost) every minute of it.